The Company: Kirby

 According to Wikipedia, there have been thousands of complaints about the company over the years, in particular their use of very high pressure sales tactics and taking advantage of elderly consumers.
 There have also been a number of investigations and claims made against the company by various consumer protection agencies.

 When questioned about any of this the company seems to conveniently explain that they are 'not responsible' for the actions of their independent re-sellers and thus try and distance themselves from any kind of criticism.

-This is just one of many complaints I found on the consumer affairs website…
+Here is one of many complaints I found on the consumer affairs website:

 I don't know about you but I hate being pressured by pushy salespeople, especially in my own home.
 I wouldn't hesitate to bid them farewell if they came knocking on my door I can assure you.
 When it comes to higher ticket purchases like this, I buy from helpful people that don't annoy me, unless I have absolutely no other choice.

 The Business Opportunity

 So far we've worked out that they have a pretty good product but it's being sold using some pretty aggressive techniques.
 What about the opportunity itself from a potential distributors perspective?